JeyRunner/tuda-typst-templates/templates_examples/tudaexercise/main.typ

 #tuda-subsection("Sections")

 If you want to create a unnumbered section you can use the `tuda-section` or `tuda-subsection` functions accordingly.
-Simply pass the section title as a string although technically any content is technically supported.
+Simply pass the section title as a string.
 ```
 #tuda-subsection("Sections")
 ```